sutta » an » an7 » Aṅguttara Nikāya 7.66

 Seyyathāpi, bhikkhave, saradasamaye thullaphusitake deve vassante tattha tattha gopadesu udakāni ṭhitāni honti;

-It’s like the time after the rainy season, when the rain falls heavily and water remains here and there in the cows’ hoofprints.
+It’s like in autumn, when the heavens rain heavily and water remains here and there in the cows’ hoofprints.

 evamevaṁ kho, bhikkhave, tattha tattha gopphakamattāni mahāsamudde udakāni ṭhitāni honti.